amazansky/deathswap/README.md

 # deathswap

-This is a bukkit plugin that enables players to play the game called DeathSwap.
-It was originally created by SethBling, and this version of the plugin supports the implementation created by Dream, in which players swap at set intervals instead of random intervals.
+This is a Bukkit plugin that allows players to play the DeathSwap, a Minecraft minigame.
+DeathSwap was originally conceived by SethBling, while this plugin supports the style of the game played by Dream, in which players swap at set intervals (usually every 5 minutes) instead of random intervals.

 ### Available commands: